Danila2016/VideoShotAnnotator/Readme.md

 This is done through the **"Revert to server version"** button.
 Otherwise, last version saved in the local storage will be displayed.

-## Future work
+## Limitations

-Currently, the server functionality is under construction.
+Currently, the server functionality is not available.
 To take away the annotation from the browser, you need to implement it yourself.
+If you know how to trigger a download of a json file directly from javascript, please, send me an example.

-##Annotation format
+## Annotation format

 Annotations are located at annotation/&lt;user&gt;/&lt;video&gt;.json